 You Are Uniquely You

-In this lesson, the students will learn a little history of the painters Van Gogh and Gauguin.
-They will learn that the artists, especially Van Gogh, were driven by a need to give of themselves to others through art.
-Students will study the techniques and draw their own portraits.
-Each student will make a gift of the portrait to someone.
+We learn a little history of the painters Van Gogh and Gauguin who were driven by a need to give of themselves to others through art.
+Participants study the techniques and draw their own portraits.
+They make a gift of the portrait to someone.

 In response to activities that show empathy to self and others, participants reflect on roles of individuals in the communities to which they belong.
 They write a letter to thank someone and draw a picture that highlights the traits that make each member of the group special within the group.